cairnswm/Klevlar/README.md

 ```javascript
   this.addInput("Enter your name").on("change",nameChange);
 ```

 Whenever the value within the edit box is changed the `nameChange` function will be called, passing in the event.

 To set an event on the Page or form use

 ```javascript
   this.when("click", pageClick);
 ```

 ### Chainable functions

-The following functions are chainable as par tof the form creation
+The following functions are chainable as part of the form creation

 - required(value = true) // sets an input field to required
 - readonly(value = true) // sets an input field to readonly